Soonghaowei/Text-mining-for-trade/README.md

 when you use those news, you should change the folder address or the terminal will report an error as for the Yahoo news, I use the selenium & request (dynamic website) as for the Newsmax news, I only use the request(dynamic website)

+TOP-DRAWER: if you think they are useful, pls give a Star :)